Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Introduction

 Packing problems arise in a wide range of physical contexts, including granular compaction, powder processing, jamming phenomena, and colloidal self-assembly.
 A substantial body of work has therefore been devoted to understanding how particle shape, anisotropy, and geometric constraints influence packing density and available volume; see, for example, Refs.~\cite{mehta2007,aranson2009,torquato2018} and references therein.
 In most studies, the primary objective is to determine optimal or typical packing fractions for prescribed particle shapes within disordered or statistically defined ensembles.

+Recent theoretical progress has been made in understanding random close packing (RCP) of monodisperse spherical particles through analytical frameworks linking packing fraction to coordination number and the onset of mechanical rigidity~\cite{zaccone2025}.
+These approaches identify the jamming transition as a critical point characterized by a threshold coordination number, with packing fractions that are largely independent of system size.
+However, the case of non-spherical elongated particles remains analytically challenging and has been explicitly identified as an open problem requiring further investigation~\cite{zaccone2025}.
+The present work contributes to this area through a purely geometric approach that reveals how fragmentation-induced volume evolution in elongated grain assemblies can be understood from geometric constraints alone, without recourse to mechanical or energetic considerations.

-In contrast, the present work addresses a complementary question: how does the volume occupied by granular matter evolve under progressive fragmentation?
-Rather than modelling disorder directly, this question is examined through a controlled geometric construction based on a single elongated parental object that is sequentially partitioned into identical building blocks.
+In contrast to conventional packing studies, the present work addresses a complementary question: how does the volume occupied by granular matter evolve under progressive fragmentation?
+Rather than modelling disorder directly, this question is examined through a controlled geometric construction based on a single elongated parent object that is sequentially partitioned into identical building blocks.
 At each fragmentation stage, the maximal enclosed volume attainable after reassembly is evaluated.
 The resulting configurations are not intended to represent typical granular packings; instead, they provide sharp geometric bounds that elucidate systematic trends in volume evolution induced by fragmentation.

 The motivation for this question is partly phenomenological.
 Fragmentation alters particle shapes and increases orientational degrees of freedom, which can dramatically affect packing efficiency and accessible free volume.
 A familiar qualitative example is that a fixed mass of finely milled powder often occupies a larger volume than the same mass of intact grains.
 For very fine powders (particle sizes below approximately $100\,\mu$m), this effect is dominated by attractive cohesive forces such as Van der Waals interactions that hinder compaction.
 The geometric effects considered in the present model apply primarily to larger grains where such cohesive forces are negligible and geometric constraints dominate packing behaviour.
 Recent comprehensive reviews \cite{zakine2025,jiao2011,torquato2018,borzsonyi2013} have emphasized the central role of particle anisotropy in controlling packing behaviour in granular systems.
 The present work was further motivated by the geometric perspective introduced in Ref.~\cite{zakine2025}.